 POCO delivers one of the best options if you want a budget phone with dual-SIM slots.
 The X4 Pro is powered by the Snapdragon 695, has 256GB of storage, comes with a 108MP camera, and a 5000mAh battery that lasts over two days.

 These are the best dual-SIM Android phones

 The best Android phones all come with a dual-SIM card slot, but because of the carrier-driven ecosystem in the U.S., phone manufacturers like Samsung disable this feature in the region.
-And with manufacturers like OnePlus following suit, it doesn't look like things will change in the coming years.
+But with the rise of eSIM, you can now get dual-SIM connectivity in North America on just about any phone.

 The best choice at the moment is Samsung's Galaxy S22 Ultra.
 I've used a lot of phones in 2022 so far, and the S22 Ultra is my favorite by some margin.
 The combination of hardware along with the easy-to-use software and amazing cameras make it the best overall option.

 If you're looking for a more value-focused phone, you should take a look at the Galaxy S21 FE.
 It distills the best features of the S21 series in a more affordable package, and you're not missing out on anything here.
 And the fact that you get long-term software updates is the icing on the cake.

 Similarly, Google's Pixel 6 and Pixel 5a are viable alternatives to what Samsung is selling in the value category.
 And if you want a budget phone, you should take a look at POCO's X4 Pro.
 The phone has 5G connectivity, a massive battery, powerful internals, and delivers a fantastic overall value.